akamai/cli-image-manager/README.md

 - `--help`, `-h` — Show help

 ## Commands
-- `list` — List existing policies on given network, or both (default).
-Output can be formatted as json, HTML table or text (default); which is a human readable ascii table showing the policy name, creation date and creation user (useful for inventorying purposes).
+- `list-policies` — List existing policies on given network, or both (default).
+Output can be formatted as JSON, or text tables (default); which is a human readable ascii table showing the policy name, creation date and creation user (useful for inventorying purposes).
-- `get` — Retrieves a given policy on a given network (output can be saved into a file)
+- `get-policy` — Retrieves a given policy on a given network (output can be saved into a file)
-- `set` - Creates or updates a given policy on a given network (or both) using the JSON provided on a given input file
+- `set-policy` - Creates or updates a given policy on a given network (or both) using the JSON provided on a given input file
-- `delete` - Deletes a policy (given network or both)
+- `delete-policy` - Deletes a policy (given network or both)

 Required arguments:
   --policy-set POLICY-SET, -p POLICY-SET